RedisLabs/redislabs-docs/content/rc/subscriptions/active-active-redis.md

 ### Multi-zone

 Geo-distributed replication maintains copies of both primary and replica shards in multiple clusters.
-These clusters can be spread across multiple availability zones as well.
+These clusters can be spread across multiple availability zones.
 Active-Active Redis uses zone awareness to spread your primary and replica shards across zones, which helps protect against data loss from regional outages.

 ### Multiple active proxies